AIYASOL/asset/guides/add_your_own_tool.md

 # How to Add Your Own Tool

-Extending the **Solana Agent Kit** with custom tools allows you to add specialized functionalities tailored to your needs.
+Extending the Aiya with custom tools allows you to add specialized functionalities tailored to your needs.
 This guide walks you through creating and integrating a new tool into the existing framework.

 ## Overview